obay-mardini/adminApp/README.md

 #Mosafer admin

+    I invite you to visit the application in http://mosaferadmin.herokuapp.com/#/

     Mosafer has an admin application which provides tools that makes it easy to track and manage web traffic.